Apply for the Medicine programme under the 'Other' category through the Dunedin campus in 2015Apply Now

 Admission of Students by Transfer

 Transfer of students to the Medical programme at the University of Otago from the Medical programme at the University of Auckland (and vice versa) is possible only at Trainee Intern (sixth year) level.
-Students will be admitted with the approval of the Faculty Board and provided that:
+Students will be admitted with the approval of the Academic Board of the Faculty of Medicine and provided that:

 - a one to one exchange of students can be arranged;